Sabirah42/CV/README.md

-# Sabirah Ahammed - Software Developer :neckbeard:
+# Sabirah Ahammed - Software Developer

 ## About me
 Full-stack Junior Software Developer with a background in Human Resources, specialising in Mental Health and Equity, Diversity & Inclusion (EDI).
 With over 12 years of experience, I have worked in large businesses to start-ups in the private, not-for-profit and charity sectors.
 I pride myself on building great relationships with clients, leading with empathy, patience and humour.